sumikara/yaksuderma-shopify-ai-theme/.ai/reference-sites.md

 ## 1. Purpose

-This file defines external design and UX references for the YaksuDerma Shopify redesign.
+This file defines how references should be used.
+Actual reference URLs are stored separately in:

+- `.ai/reference-site-links.md`

+When Codex needs real external examples, it should read `.ai/reference-site-links.md` after reading this file.
 Codex should use this file for inspiration when working on:
 - Homepage hierarchy
 - Product discovery